f13dev/PHP-Photo-Archive/README.md

 OGG | YES | YES | NO | YES | NO
 WEBM | YES | YES | NO | YES | NO

+To add your desired image and video content:
+* Connect to your web server via your chosen file manager
+* Locate/or create the desired gallery directory
+* Upload your desired content

+After uploading your content, thumbnails will not have been created.
+Until thumbnails are created browsing may be slow, depending on the size of your images and the connection speed.

 ### Creating a notes file